AhmedBHameed/perspective-challange/README.md

 # Testing

 To run testing we need to run redis server first.
-We count on `docker` to male the test.
+We count on `docker` to run the test.
 This does not make sense to me because unit test should be independent but seems mocking `redis` functionality is too way complicated.

 So let us make it short.